 3. Scorpio Hates Virgo (Signs of Love)

 This is the second book of the Signs of Love series.
 It is the one book in the series that is an enemy-to-lover situation.
-The story follows Percy and Callaghan Glover as they reunite after a childhood rivalry.
-They both end up either moving back, or one of them moves back into their childhood homes next to each other.
-You get to see their witty banter and a little bit of flashback into their previous tension.
+The story follows Percy and Callaghan Glover reuniting after a childhood rivalry.
+They both end up moving back or into their childhood homes next to each other.
+You see their witty banter and a little flashback into their previous tension.

 It is lighthearted and fun, and some slightly more serious topics are handled.
 One of the guys has a bad relationship with his family.
-They aren’t accepting that he is gay, but overall, it is a pretty lighthearted story.
-If you’re looking to diversify your slow burn enemies to lovers reading and want to get into LGBT, then this is an excellent place to start.
+They aren’t accepting that he is gay, but overall, it is a lighthearted story.
+If you want to diversify your slow-burn enemies to lovers reading and want to get into LGBT, this is an excellent place to start.

 Author: Anyta Sunday